Protected/beatsaber-notehistory/README.md

 1. Add a new **Browser source** to your Scene.
 2. Fill in the **Source URL** (from the top of this page) including the settings you want (read below).
 3. Set the width and height.
-By default, the width should be __144 times SCALE__ where SCALE is the value of your `scale` setting (by default it's 1) and the height is whatever you want.
+The width should be __144 times SCALE__ where SCALE is the value of your `scale` setting (by default it's 1) and the height is whatever you want.

 If you want to adjust the position of the source, add the `test=1` setting to the URL, position the source, then go to properties and remove it.